awsmag/.github/profile/README.md

 ## Introduction

-AWSMAG is a collection of articles, code examples, deoloyment scripts and architecture writings.
+AWSMAG is a collection of articles, code examples, deployment scripts and architecture writings.
 We help you learn how to build and deploy apps on AWS.
 You can visit the publication at [https://awsmag.com](https://awsmag.com).
 There are some free and member only articles on the blog.
-Some of the topics we write about our AWS Services, deployment of the services, serverless architectures and how to use various services using javascript / typescript.
+Some of the topics we write about are AWS Services, deployment of the services, serverless architectures and how to use various services using javascript / typescript.

 ## Projects/Packages
 There are some of the templates available in the github to speed up your development process using javascript/typescript.
 AWSMAG also publishes terraform modules which are opinionated to speed up the deployment of the resources on the AWS Cloud.
 You can check all the packages at [Terraform Registry](https://registry.terraform.io/namespaces/awsmag)